MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug comment display function in comment.vue.
+* Add delete comment function and toggle comment menu in vue.
-* Add new instruction in README.md.

 # Before to run this server